Where to Discuss?

 Constant: Color Scale

-We are going to add some color right?
-So let us define the color first.
-I woukd like to use color scale, and my choice is Google Material Scale.
+Since we’re adding some color, let’s define the color scale first.
+I prefer using a color scale, and my choice is the Google Material Color Scale.

 blueScale = {